 Constance was meticulous in everything she did.
+She was famous, and at times infamous, for accuracy at her job, for her fastidiousness in her home, and for her painstaking protocol when running the PTA.
 Her friends and colleagues said that while she was really well-intentioned, her standards were just too high and she was way too controlling.
 “You need to let go” everyone told her.
-But she was determined to get things just right.
+But she was determined to get everything just right.
 And when a big project didn’t go her way, she found herself falling into into a funk.
 She couldn’t care anymore.
+It felt like the drive that had throttled her through life so far was missing in action.

-But since we tend to think of depression as nothing more than a pathological state, it didn’t occur to her that perhaps walking away from unrealistic expectation might be a healthy reaction.
+But since we’re all very enlightened and tend to think that depression is nothing more than a pathological state these days, it didn’t occur to her that perhaps the depression was telling her something, and that it was telling her that walking away from unrealistic expectations just might be a healthy reaction.
 Not only did she miss the message, she interpreted it in a way that made her more depressed.
+She thought there was something wrong with her.

 This is the first in a short series about the reasons that compulsive people get depressed.
-People who have compulsive personality traits, or who have obsessive-compulsive personality disorder (OCPD), are especially susceptible to depression, and it’s important to untangle the two.
+People who meet the full criteria for obsessive-compulsive personality disorder (OCPD), and those who have just a few compulsive personality traits, are both especially susceptible to depression, and it’s important to untangle the depression from the personality.
 Otherwise they can each make the other worse.
 Being compulsive can make us depressed, and sometimes we try to cure or cover the depression by being more compulsive.
+Not a good idea.

 Contents